cferdinandi/gulp-boilerplate/README.md

 1. In bash/terminal/command line, `cd` into your project directory.
 2. Run `npm install` to install required files.
 3. When it's done installing, run one of the task runners to get going:
-	* `gulp` manually compiles files.
-	* `gulp docs` manually compiles files and generates documentation.
+	* `gulp` manually compiles files and runs unit tests.
-	* `gulp watch` automatically compiles files when changes are made.
-	* `gulp watch:docs` automatically compiles files and geneates docs when changes are made.
-	* `gulp reload` automatically compiles files and applies changes using [LiveReload](http://livereload.com/).
-	* `gulp reload:docs` automatically compiles files, generates docs, and applies changes using [LiveReload](http://livereload.com/).
+	* `gulp watch` automatically compiles files, runs unit tests, and applies changes using [LiveReload](http://livereload.com/).